Kevin J. Madigan

-Kevin J. Madigan (born March 28, 1960) is an American historian and theologian who has served as the Winn Professor of Ecclesiastical History at Harvard Divinity School since 2009.
-He was appointed to the position by Harvard Divinity dean William Graham and approved by Drew Gilpin Faust.
+Kevin J. Madigan (born March 28, 1960) is an American historian and theologian.
+He is the Winn Professor of Ecclesiastical History at Harvard Divinity School.
+He was appointed to the position in 2009 by Harvard Divinity dean William Graham and Harvard president Drew Gilpin Faust.

 Madigan has served on Harvard University's Committee on the Study of Religion, the Medieval Studies Committee, and the Center for Jewish Studies.

 Education

-Madigan attended the College of the Holy Cross, graduating magna cum laude in 1982 with a Bachelor of Arts (BA) in English literature.
-He then completed graduate studies at the University of Virginia, where he obtained a Master of Arts (MA) in English literature in 1984 before attending the University of Chicago Divinity School, earning a Master of Divinity (MDiv) in 1985 and then a Ph.D. with distinction in the history of Christianity in 1992.
-His dissertation was supervised by Bernard McGinn.
+Madigan graduated from the College of the Holy Cross with a Bachelor of Arts, magna cum laude, in English literature in 1982.
+He then earned a Master of Arts in English literature from the University of Virginia in 1984.
+He then earned his Master of Divinity in 1985 and his Ph.D. with distinction in the history of Christianity in 1992 from the University of Chicago.
+His doctoral dissertation, completed under Bernard McGinn, was titled, "Peter Olivi's Lectura super Matthaeum in Medieval Exegetical Context".

 In 1991, Madigan was a Fulbright Scholar in Italy.
 From 1992 to 1994, he was a post-doctoral fellow at Chicago's Institute for the Advanced Study of Religion.